thepudds/fzgo/README.md

 ## fzgo: go-fuzz + 'go test' = fewer bugs

+If you are not familiar with fuzzing, this [motivation](http://tiny.cc/why-go-fuzz) document provides a quick 1-page introduction.

 `fzgo` is a prototype of [golang/go#19109](https://golang.org/issue/19109) **"cmd/go: make fuzzing a first class citizen, like tests or benchmarks"**.

 `fzgo` supports some conveniences like fuzzing rich signatures and auto-generation of fuzzing functions.